-Division 4.3 requires Design Guidelines, which establish standards for buildings, spaces, signs and lighting within the PRO.
-These Design Guidelines respond to and specifically address the standards set forth in Section 4.3.1.F.7 of the Town of Jackson Land Development Regulations that state:
+Division 2500 requires Design Guidelines, which establish standards for buildings, spaces, signs and lighting within the PRO.
+These Design Guidelines respond to and specifically address the standards set forth in Section 2550-m-3 of the Town of Jackson Land Development Regulations that state:

 - Character and design.
-As indicated in the Comprehensive Plan, Snow King Resort will continue its role as a unique, resort-oriented urban commercial node serving both visitors and residents.
+As indicated on the Community Issues Map of the Jackson/Teton County Comprehensive Plan, Snow King Resort will continue its role as a unique, resort-oriented urban commercial node serving both visitors and residents.
 Improvements and expansions at Snow King will solidify its role as the main convention and conference facility in the community.
 Factors and resort characteristics important in Snow King's future development include: - (1) Capitalization on the location at the terminus of Snow King Avenue. - (2) Creation of a sense of arrival. - (3) Creation of an active, attractive, pedestrian streetscape along the eastern end of Snow King Avenue. - (4) An attractive, safe and direct pedestrian streetscape connection to the Town Square. - (5) A layout that blends the edges of the resort into neighboring developments, creating a porous edge to the resort that encourages pedestrian travel into and through the area. - (6) Structure sizes and layout that draw people into the resort area. - (7) A continuity of architecture and activities within the resort, creating a multi-use sense of place. - (8) Pathways throughout the resort and connections to the Jackson Hole pathways system. - (9) Continued provision of the amenities of "town hill" skiing.

 The following Design Guidelines address the specific characteristics and issues excerpted above.
 These Design Guidelines will be administered by the Snow King Resort Master Association (SKRMA).
-Final Development Plans will be reviewed and approved by SKRMA prior to presentation to the Town for approval as per Section 4.3.1.F.7.
-All buildings will be reviewed for compliance with the Master Plan Design Guidelines by the Town Design Review Committee.
+Final Development Plans will be reviewed and approved by SKRMA prior to presentation to the Town for approval as per Section 2530.
+B.